google/oss-fuzz/docs/getting-started/continuous_integration.md

 1. Copy the example [`main.yml`](https://github.com/google/oss-fuzz/blob/master/infra/cifuzz/example_main.yml)
 file over from the OSS-Fuzz repository to the `workflows` directory.
 1. Change the `project-name` value in `main.yml` from `example` to the name of your OSS-Fuzz project.
 It is **very important** that you use your OSS-Fuzz project name which is case sensitive.
-This name is what your project is refered to in the [`projects`](https://github.com/google/oss-fuzz/tree/master/projects) directory of OSS-Fuzz.
+This name is the name of your project's subdirectory in the [`projects`](https://github.com/google/oss-fuzz/tree/master/projects) directory of OSS-Fuzz.

 Your directory structure should look like the following:
 ```